typicode/minihost/README.md

 http://two:2000
 ```

-Public wildcard domain names that resolves to `127.0.0.1` are also supported and has the advantage of working out of the box with minihost:
+Public wildcard domain names that resolves to `127.0.0.1` are also supported and can be used without any system configuration:

 ```bash
 # See readme.localtest.me